cac-t-u-s/cac-t-u-s.github.io/pages/reactive.md

 Data transferred through reactive program updates can be filtered and routed by the `route` box.

-`route` has unlimited [optional inputs](box-inputs#optional) which can be connected to different _tests_ (a function or patch box in [lambda mode](lambda), or just a function name to apply, ).
-Received data will only be propagated if they comply with the test.
+`route` has unlimited [optional inputs](box-inputs#optional) which also create a corresponding new ouputs on the box, and can be connected to different _tests_ (a test is a function or patch box in [lambda mode](lambda), or just a function name to apply).
+The data received on the first input will be propagated through the corresponding output if they comply with the test.

 <img src="reactive_img/reactive-example-send-2.png">  <img src="reactive_img/reactive-example-route.png">